mlrun/demos/README.md

 <br><p align="center"><img src="./churn/assets/pipeline-3.png" width="500"/></p><br>

 <a id="demo-netops"></a>
-## NetOps Demo &mdash; Predictive Network Operations/Telemetry
+## NetOps Demo: Predictive Network Operations/Telemetry
 <!-- TODO: If and when the demo is moved to the mlrun/demos repo, update the
   README link below. -->